Hornsby–Akroyd oil engine: Early oil engines

-Herbert Akroyd Stuarts engine
+Herbert Akroyd Stuart’s engine

 Herbert Akroyd Stuart's first prototype engines were built in 1886.
 In 1890, in collaboration with Charles Richard Binney, he filed Patent 7146 for Richard Hornsby & Sons of Grantham, Lincolnshire, England.
-The patent was entitled: "Improvements in Engines Operated by the Explosion of Mixtures of Combustible Vapour or Gas and Air".
+The patent was entitled: Improvements in Engines Operated by the Explosion of Mixtures of Combustible Vapour or Gas and Air.

 Vapourising combustion chamber

 Stuart's oil engine design was simple, reliable and economical.
 It had a comparatively low compression ratio, so that the temperature of the air compressed in the combustion chamber at the end of the compression stroke was not high enough to initiate combustion.
-Combustion instead took place in a separated combustion chamber, the "vapouriser" (also called the "hot bulb") mounted on the cylinder head, into which fuel was sprayed.
+Combustion instead took place in a separated combustion chamber, the vapouriser (also called the hot bulb) mounted on the cylinder head, into which fuel was sprayed.
 It was connected to the cylinder by a narrow passage and was heated either by the cylinder's coolant or by exhaust gases while running; an external flame such as a blowtorch was used for starting.
 Self-ignition occurred from contact between the fuel-air mixture and the hot walls of the vapouriser.

 By contracting the bulb to a very narrow neck where it attached to the cylinder, a high degree of turbulence was set up as the ignited gases flashed through the neck into the cylinder, where combustion was completed.
 As the engine's load increased, so did the temperature of the bulb, causing the ignition period to advance; to counteract pre-ignition, water was dripped into the air intake.